Information for Faculty

 During the regular school year, staff from the Writing Center will be happy to visit your class and present a 10-minute introduction of our services.
-We’ll provide details about the Center (location, hours, policies, and staff) and invite students to ask questions about how we can meet their individual needs.
+To arrange a visit, please email a request to email@example.com.

-The work we do with students is confidential.
-We keep digital and written records of each tutoring sessions.
-If a student would like his or her instructor notified of the visit, we will email a copy of our consultation report to the student’s instructor.
+Students have the choice of whether their instructor is notified of the visit.
+If the student chooses to notify, we send a follow-up email to the instructor from the Writing Center email account.
+Otherwise, the visit is kept confidential.
 If you would find it helpful to hear when your students have been to see us, please encourage them to have the notes sent to you.

 General Policies regarding appointments, plagiarism, and group work